LaunchCodeEducation/formula_one_database/database_setup/second_step/README.md

 We are going to import this data into temporary tables, use these tables to do a SELECT * Insert statement, and then delete these temporary tables.

 Each of the existing db table names matches the .csv file name.
-So, their temp table naming will follow this format: `TEMP_tableName`.
+So, their temp table naming will follow this format: `temp_tableName`.
 Please refer to the TEMP table naming style in the step_two INSERT files to make sure you put in the proper TEMP table name.

 ## Step One